How to update your catalog

 <MySourceId>

-with the ID of the source that contains the catalog data you want to update.
+with the ID of the source which contains the catalog data that you want to update.

 In the query string: